 - Updating approval status in real-time to reduce cancellations and rescheduling of patients

-Another outsized orthopedic RCM challenge is ensuring well-managed, timely, and precise ICD-10 coding.
+Another outsized orthopedic RCM challenge is ensuring well-managed, timely, and precise CPT and ICD-10 coding.
 Staying current and ensuring that staff members are educated on pertinent coding issues is an endless task and one that remains critical to capturing reimbursement at rates that equal contracted amounts.

-Many ortho practices are finding that marrying a third-party partner with in-house management is the best way to improve coding results.
+Many orthopedic practices are finding that marrying a third-party partner with in-house management is the best way to improve coding results.
 The other significant benefit to a fresh pair of eyes looking at your coding process is ongoing audits that can diagnose under coding or not coding to the highest level of specificity, unbundling habits, or overuse of codes.

 Having a strong denials management software solution helps secure payment on claims that are rejected by insurance payers for a variety of reasons.
 Managing denials is often relegated to a secondary or tertiary level of importance due to difficulty in obtaining missing information or perceived effectiveness leading to neglect or desertion.
 Often, business office staff simply turn their attention to the most emergent function and the arduous task of investigating and correcting old, rejected claims falls to the bottom of the “to-do list”.